sam81/pychoacoustics/pychoacoustics/doc/engine.rst

 “Process Results” from the “File” menu, to convert a block summary file into a “\_res” session summary file.
 Choose “Process Results Table” to convert a block summary table file into a “\_table\_processed” session summary file.
-In both cases you will need to use the appropriate subfunction for the paradigm (e.g., adaptive, constant 1-interval 2-alternatives, etc…) that was used in the experiment.
 You can choose to process all blocks present in the file (default action), the last :math:`n` blocks (of each condition), or a range of blocks (for each condition).
 Once you have selected the file to process and specified the